Three ways of helping

 As people get older, or perhaps due to temporary illness or injury, some jobs around the home become almost impossible.
 For example, changing a lightbulb, taking curtains down to clean and putting them back.

 We offer to shop for people in times of injury or illness or on a one-off basis, or go with them, for example, to buy an important present or to replace a broken household item.
 If your request can be met by another service in the community we will let you know – the aim of York Neighbours is to bridge gaps in existing services, not to duplicate those already available.

 An office volunteer will ring those who do not have family or friends nearby and would like

-someone to ring weekly or fortnightly for a chat and to ask how they are.
+someone to ring fortnightly or monthly for a chat and to ask how they are.

 Some people may request this only during times of illness, severe weather, or when family, friends or neighbours are going to be away.

 3) Individual and group outings